Guinean police clash with protesters over election fears

 The election, originally scheduled for 2011, is meant to complete a transition to civilian rule following a military coup in 2008, and could unlock hundreds of millions of dollars in European aid.

 The government was not immediately available to comment on Thursday's violence.
-It had said it would not tolerate violence during the protests, nor be swayed by opposition threats.
+It had warned that it would not tolerate violence during the protests, nor be swayed by opposition threats.

-The crisis has alarmed Guinea's neighbours and the international community, which are working behind the scenes to bring both sides to the negotiating table.

-The UN Secretary General's special representative to the region Said Djinnit, appointed as facilitator of the dialogue between the opposition and the government, called for calm on Thursday after a two-day meeting with both parties in Conakry.